 - Being too ‘sales-y’ rather than providing a clear, useful explanation of what your business does

 (If you recognise any of these from your own website, then maybe you should consider our SEO services.)

-Some easy ways to improve the content on your business’s website
+Here are 5 easy ways to improve the content on your business website

 Search engines are getting more and more intelligent but they are not yet telepathic.
 Make it easy for Google to guide customers to your site by featuring all of your products and services on your website.

 - use effective keyword targeting

 - use a separate page to provide detail on each of your products or services

 Users enjoy content that is well written and easy to follow.
 Keep things simple, at least to start with.

 - On landing pages, start by explaining what you do, where you do it, who you do it for etc.